mei-lu/flowstate/README.md

 # Flowstate
 Productivity web app inspired by Mihaly Csikszentmihalyi's book *Flow: The Psychology of Optimal Experience*.
 Combining kanban boards, the pomodoro method, and a point system to make focusing less overwhelming and more fun.

+This is the front end repo for Flowstate, app is currently under development!

 ## Features
 - **Pomodoro Timer** - Set focus and break times
 - **Kanban board** - Create columns and drag-able task cards for easy overviews of your tasks